On January 14th, President Obama announced new categories of legal Cuba educational travel,

 they went into effect immediately.

-Right now, accredited universities and colleges will no longer need to apply for a Specific License for Cuba education tour
+Right now, accredited universities and colleges no longer need to apply for a Specific License for Cuba education tour

 by their students, professors, faculty and staff.